Forgiveness is part of God’s nature

-“Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive” (Col. 3:13).
+“Bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive” (Colossians 3:13).

-Paul was aware that we have to bear one another, but nevertheless we are commanded to forgive each other.
-Thank God, it’s not a Mosaic commandment we have to obey in ourselves, but we forgive through “the obedience of faith” (Rom.
-16:26).
+Paul was aware that we have to bear one another, but nevertheless, we are commanded to forgive each other.
+Thank God, it’s not a commandment we have to obey in ourselves, but we forgive through “the obedience of faith” (Romans 16:26).
 We know we can forgive because we have “become partakers of the divine nature” (2 Peter 1:4).

 “I can’t forgive!”

 Relax, if you are a believer, you are a new creation.
 You share in the divine nature.
 You are a branch and Christ is the Vine.
 Without Him you can do NOTHING, forgiving included (John 15:5).
 When our first reaction is that we can’t forgive, we should ask God for help and let our inability be a stepping stone to exercise faith.

 “But if you do not forgive, neither will your Father who is in heaven forgive your trespasses” (Mark 11:26).

 This a solemn word.
 If God forgives us freely, we also forgive others freely.
 Christians are people who are to be known for forgiving others because it’s the attitude of our Lord.
 We share the divine nature and always are willing to take to first move, even when others are not willing to forgive us.

 To forgive is to prevent a bitter root

 “Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you” (Ephesians 4:31-32).